Centrebus Group: High Peak Buses

-Centrebus purchased Bowers Coaches in 2007, High Peak Buses was formed in April 2012 by Centrebus and Wellglade Group owned Trent Barton entering a 50/50 joint venture.
-This saw the Bowers coaches and Trent Barton's Buxton area services combined to form, based at the latter's Dove Holes depot.
+Centrebus purchased Bowers Coaches in 2007 who operated services around the Derbyshire peaks.

+During 2012 they entered a joint partnership with Wellglade Group subsidiary trentbarton to form High Peak Buses, This saw the Bowers coaches and Trent Barton's Buxton area services combined into one operation based at the latter's Dove Holes depot.

 D&G Bus

 D&G Bus is a bus operator serving the West Midlands and North West formed by David Reeves and Gerald Henderson in April 1998 initially operating four buses on two routes under contract to Stoke-on-Trent City Council.
 It expanded with both route and school services in Cheshire and Staffordshire with 16 buses by the end of 1998.
 In April 2005 D&G Bus purchased Wednesfield based Midland, which was sold to Arriva Midlands in 2012.
 In 2006 following Gerald Henderson's sudden death Julian Peddle purchased Henderson's shareholding in the business.

 In December 2019, Julian Peddle's Centrebus Group purchased David Reeves shareholding in D&G bus, at present it will continue to operate as a separate unit from Centrebus.